slatedocs/slate/source/includes/api/_api.md

 ## Retrieve available records

-This endpoint allows the user to retreive a list of available records based on the supplied query information.
+This endpoint allows the user to retrieve a list of available records based on the supplied query information.

 ### HTTP Request
 `GET https://api.sensum.co/data/records.json`